- What This Article Covers

 6. Know Your Background Information:

-There have been many times when a job seeker was caught unprepared with a long application to fill out at the interview location.
-Come equipped with all the information you could possibly need concerning employment history, your previous addresses, dates of military service, etc.
+Often, a job seeker was caught unprepared with a lengthy application to fill out at the interview location.
+Come equipped with all the information you need concerning employment history, your previous addresses, military service dates, etc.

 7. Know Your Resume :

-You would be surprised how many people are not familiar with the details of their own resumes.
+You would be surprised how many people are not familiar with the details of their resumes.
 Make sure you know your own resume inside and out.
-It’s incredibly embarrassing to be asked specifics about a project you boasted about on the resume and respond with a blank look.
+It isn’t very comfortable to be asked specifics about a project you boasted about on the resume and respond with a blank look.
 Even if someone helped you write the resume, you definitely should be the expert.

 8. Communication is a Two-Way Street:

 While the hiring manager will ask the questions, they expect a dialogue with the candidate.
-Concentrate on truly communicating with the interviewer.
-It starts off with a handshake and a friendly greeting.
-There have been cases of the interviewee barely saying a word and other cases of the interviewee dominating the conversation.
+Concentrate on genuinely communicating with the interviewer.
+It starts with a handshake and a friendly greeting.
+There have been cases where the interviewee barely said a word and others where the interviewee dominated the conversation.
 Slow down, relax, and be yourself.

 9. Don’t Badmouth Your Current Company: